NANCY D LANE

 What attracted you to the space and what makes your studio suitable for your practice?

-I am looking forward to interacting and collaborating with other artists at River Studios.
-I’m excited about the industrial location – a mecca for a found object assemblage artist (or as my daughter sometimes describes me, a 'trash gatherer and gluer').
+I have enjoyed interacting and collaborating with other artists at River Studios, and hope to have many more opportunities to do this in the future.
+I also love the industrial location – a mecca for a found object assemblage artist (or as my daughter sometimes describes me, a trash gatherer and gluer).
 I am also very appreciative of the opportunity to book the shared project and hanging spaces, especially in preparation for exhibitions.